 Within the restored north chapel stands a replica of a wonderfully carved stone cross combining both Christian and Norse symbols.
 As one of the few examples of artefacts where both Nordic runes and Christian symbols are found together, the Kilbar Stone is of national importance.
 The original cross is housed in the Scottish Museum of Antiquities in Edinburgh, despite intermittent efforts to have it returned to its home on Barra.

 The replica, a precise cast of the original, is to your immediate right as you enter the north chapel.
 The front face of the stone as you see it is carved with a cross bordered by a scroll, with a plaited pattern for ornamentation.

 The reverse of the stone is inscribed vertically with runes which loosely translate as 'This cross has been raised in memory of Thorgeth, daughter of Steinar'.
 The stone dates to the late 10th or early 12th century and was discovered at Cille Bharra in 1865.

 The presence of the stone suggests that Cille Bharra was in use as a Christian centre from a very early time, perhaps even as early as the 7th century, though there is little concrete evidence for this.

 One last point of interest at Cille Bharra is the grave of noted writer Sir Compton MacKenzie.
-Mackenzie, author of the humourous novel Whisky Galore, is buried beneath a simple stone cross in the upper graveyard, just north of the path.
+Mackenzie, the author of the humorous novel Whisky Galore, is buried beneath a simple stone cross in the upper graveyard, just north of the path.

 Cille Bharra stands with Rodel on the Isle of Harris as one of the most important centres of early Christianity in the Western Isles.
 There is some suggestion that there was an early priory here, though evidence for this is scanty.